-Command Description factory <all keep-all-config="" only-<br="" ="">traffic></all> Specifies the portions of the system configuration to reset to factory defaults: all-Resets all configuration files, configuration text files, backtrace files, and temporary files. keep-all-config-Preserves all configuration files, but clears all log files and temporary files from the system.
+Command Description reset factory Returns the system to its factory default settings, halting the system afterwards.
+Resetting the system deletes the current configuration and clears all log files, statistics, CLI command history, system image files, and configuration files. factory <all keep-all-config="" only-<br="" ="">traffic></all> Specifies the portions of the system configuration to reset to factory defaults: all-Resets all configuration files, configuration text files, backtrace files, and temporary files.

+Command Description keep-all-config-Preserves all configuration files, but clears all log files and temporary files from the system.
 Note that this command does not affect any configuration settings. only-traffic-Resets only chassis, cards, and traffic configuration.
 System configuration settings are preserved.
 Note: The reset factory only-traffic command reloads the node without issuing the reload command.
 Examples: (config) # reset factory all (config) # reset factory keep-all-config (config) # reset factory only-traffic Note: Using reset factory deletes passwords on user accounts.
 When you login with the admin account, you will be prompted for a new password through the jump-start script.